In this blog post, I will share with you my 7 best WordPress themes for bloggers. (Why WordPress? Because it’s the best blogging platform.)

 Why you should avoid “free” themes

 Since there are a ton of free blog themes for bloggers to choose from, you might be tempted to use a free blog theme.
 But what you’ll soon realize is that free themes come with a price.
-When you use a free theme you’re likely to run into some problems.
+So when you use a free theme, you’re likely to run into some problems.

 For example, most free blog themes:

 - Severely limit your ability to customize your blog.

 - Force you to upgrade to the paid version to make any changes.

 - Are not optimized for blog speed, an important SEO ranking factor.

 - Don’t get updated, which may pose a security threat from hackers.

 - Aren’t being actively developed, which means there won’t be any improvements or new features.

 - Offer zero customer support, so you’re all alone if you mess anything up.